Luis Fernando Figari: Allegations of physical and sexual abuse

 Church authorities were investigating.
-Allegations submitted to ecclesial tribunals were not accessible because the tribunals withheld the information in order to issue an independent legal opinion.
+Allegations submitted to ecclesial tribunals were kept confidential.
 Figari denied all accusations, but made no public statement, "as would be his moral obligation".
-The SCJ asked for forgiveness, and said they offered victims help.
-They formed a committee of members and non-SCJ experts to meet with any person affected and said they were committed to investigating and clarifying the truth about "the incidents, which are intolerable, because they involve grave suffering for persons who trusted our community, and they betray our deepest values".
+The SCV asked for forgiveness, and said they offered victims help.
+They formed a committee of members and non-SCV experts to meet with any person affected and said they were committed to investigating and clarifying the truth about "the incidents, which are intolerable, because they involve grave suffering for persons who trusted our community, and they betray our deepest values".
 They said they were available to cooperate with civil and ecclesial authorities.

 There were thirty allegations of abuse by Figari and his closest associates, including Daniel Murguía and Germán Doig.
 Salinas's book also detailed Figari's involvement in his youth with right-wing Catholic, extreme right-wing, and falangist groups.

+In 2016, Sodalitium of Christian Life leader Alessandro Moroni posted an online video claiming, among other things, that Figari was now in a state persona non grata after the organization conducted an investigation which found that he engaged in sex abuse.
+Moroni stated that “After the testimonies received, we consider Luis Fernando Figari guilty of the allegations of abuse against him and declare him persona non grata in our organisation as we deplore and wholly condemn his behaviour.”
+It was also reported that Figari had been living in the Vatican since 2010.

+In September 2024, it was reported that Figari and other members of Sodalitium Christiane Vitae were found to have sexually abused 19 minors and 17 adults since 1975.

+Despite allegations, findings of a Vatican investigation, and expulsion of many Sodalite authorities, as of October 2024 none of Sodalitium's current or former leaders had been charged with any crimes.
+Allegations of sexual abuse were not investigated because of a statute of limitations.
+An investigation was started into Sodalitium as a criminal organization in response to allegations of kidnapping and other crimes, but the investigation was discontinued in October 2024 after nearly eight years.